 Video Poker Variations

-When choosing a real-money game at a land-based or online casino, less experienced gamblers tend to turn their attention to slots and blackjack, while actually passing by the best bet.
+When choosing a real-money game at a land-based or online casino, less experienced gamblers tend to turn their attention to slots and blackjack and overlook the best bet.
 Video poker is easy to learn, does not involve betting against others, and can be played with lower stakes.
-But its biggest advantage over many other casino games is that with the right preparation and skill set, the player can gain an advantage over the house.
-However, before starting to play video poker for real money, gambling enthusiasts need to learn the differences of the many video poker variations, so they can make informed decisions and choose wisely.
+But its biggest advantage over many other casino games is that, with the right preparation and set of skills, the player can gain an advantage over the house.
+However, before starting to play video poker for real money, gambling enthusiasts need to learn the differences among the many video poker variations so they can make informed decisions and choose wisely.

-All video poker games derive from the classic 5-card draw poker, which despite not being played in casinos, is still popular as a casual, home entertainment.
+All video poker games derive from the classic five-card draw poker, which, despite not being played in casinos, is still popular as casual home entertainment.
 But every variation has slightly different rules and pay tables.
 For this reason, it is extremely important for players to choose a game and play it correctly, as there is a different strategy for every variation.
-Playing video poker with a few or with zero mistakes ensures better odds of winning.
-Some versions of the classic game, for instance, offer an advantage to the player, but it can be achieved only through understanding of the rules and by employing a perfect strategy.
+Playing video poker with few or no mistakes ensures better odds of winning.
+Some versions of the classic game, for instance, offer an advantage to the player, but it can be achieved only through an understanding of the rules and by employing a perfect strategy.

 Classic Video Poker

 classic video poker machine imageAlso known as “draw poker”, Jacks or Better is the classic video poker game all other variations are based on.
-Its name is simply a reference to the lowest hand that gets you a winning.
-It is a pair of Jacks or higher cards.
+Its name is simply a reference to the lowest hand that gets you a win: specifically, a pair of Jacks or higher cards.
 The game is played with 52 cards and it starts when the player places a bet.
-The computer then deals 5 cards which can be kept or discarded in order to achieve the goal – to collect a winning hand.
-There is a second draw and if the player has a winning combination, the game pays out the corresponding amount of money.
+The computer then deals five cards, which can be kept or discarded to achieve the goal: collecting a winning hand.
+There is a second draw, and if the player has a winning combination, the game pays out the corresponding amount of money.

-The game allows you to adjust your bet – you can bet from 1 to 5 coins per hand and pick a denomination from a few cents to $5 or more.
-It is very important for less experienced players to start with lower bets because there is a single betting interval and once placed, the bet cannot be canceled or increased.
+The game allows you to adjust your bet: you can wager from 1 to 5 coins per hand and pick a denomination ranging from a few cents to $5 or more.
+It is very important for less experienced players to start with lower bets because there is a single betting interval, and once placed, the bet cannot be canceled or increased.
 Learning how to play Jacks or Better is rather easy, even for those who have never played poker before.
-The lowest winning hand pays out evenly while getting Two Pair earns you winnings that are twice as big as your bet.
-A Three of a Kind hand pays out 3 to 1 and a Straight hand (5 consecutive cards of any suit) pays out 4 to 1.
+The lowest winning hand pays out evenly, while getting Two Pair earns you winnings that are twice your bet.
+A Three of a Kind hand pays out 3 to 1, and a Straight hand (five consecutive cards of any suit) pays out 4 to 1.

 Full-Pay Games

-video poker machine imageThere are literally hundreds of video poker games found in online casinos but not all of them are equally good when it comes to the returns.
-One simple way to distinguish between good and bad video poker variations is to see the payouts for Full House and Flush they offer.
+video poker machine imageThere are literally hundreds of video poker games found in online casinos, but not all of them are equally good when it comes to returns.
+One simple way to distinguish between good and bad video poker variations is to look at the payouts they offer for Full House and Flush.
 Usually, games that pay 9 and 6 times the size of the bet for these two hands, respectively, are known as “full-pay” games.
-Some of them also have “9/6” in their titles – this is also a reference to these two payouts and if you see a 9/6 Jacks or Better in a casino, it means that this is a full-pay game and you can expect returns of 99.54%.
+Some of them also have “9/6” in their titles; this refers to these two payouts, and if you see a 9/6 Jacks or Better in a casino, it means that the game is full-pay and you can expect returns of 99.54%.

-However, most casinos offer games with lower payouts for Full House and Flush and thus, lower average returns.
-There are many lower-pay or short-pay versions of Jacks or Better and it is important to distinguish between them if you want to collect some winnings.
-A game where the player receives payouts 8 and 6 times the size of the bet for these who hands will have an expected return of 98.39%.
-There is also a 9/5 version which returns on average 98.45% of the bets, while the 8/5 Jacks or Better pays back 97.30%.
+However, most casinos offer games with lower payouts for Full House and Flush and thus lower average returns.
+There are many lower-pay or short-pay versions of Jacks or Better, and it is important to distinguish between them if you want to collect some winnings.
+A game where the player receives payouts 8 and 6 times the size of the bet for these two hands will have an expected return of 98.39%.
+There is also a 9/5 version, which returns on average 98.45% of the bets, while the 8/5 Jacks or Better pays back 97.30%.

 Video Poker Variations

-Along with the many video poker variations, there are also different versions of most of them as each gaming studio releases its own take on the classics.
-This has resulted in a greater diversity and at some casinos right now, players can choose from over 50 titles.
-However, these video poker games usually belong to less than ten variations and once players become familiar with the basic games, they should not have trouble playing any version, single or multi-hand.
+Along with the many video poker variations, there are also different versions of most of them, as each gaming studio releases its own take on the classics.
+This has resulted in greater diversity, and at some casinos right now, players can choose from over 50 titles.
+However, these video poker games usually belong to fewer than ten variations, and once players become familiar with the basic games, they should not have trouble playing any version, single or multi-hand.
 When you open each game, you will notice slight modifications in the pay tables, which will directly influence the average return.

 Jacks or Better